accesscode-2-1/unit-0/lessons/week-4/2015-04-04-secret-kung-fu-JSON-guide.md

 ## Ah much better.
 Or is it?
 - Let's collapse the JSON fields in order to get a bird's eye view.
-- We can do this by clicking on the arrays that are located to the left of the JSON data.
+- We can do this by clicking on the arrows that are located to the left of the JSON data.

 ![collapsed.png](https://github.com/accesscode-2-1/unit-0/blob/master/images/collapsed.png)